 We already deliver the agreed content through our re-modelled curriculum.
 The majority of RSE, most particularly the relationships side, is delivered through PSHE both in the weekly lessons but also in the drop down PSHE days.
 We use the input of experienced groups such as the Sandwell Brook Advisory Service for assemblies for all year groups but have also trained specialist teams of staff to ensure our lessons are delivered confidently, sensitively and effectively.
 We also use the expertise of our Safeguarding lead to ensure we are amplifying the learning in areas of RSE that are a particular issue in our local community.
 We also use our compulsory RE programme to deliver aspects of relationship education.

 Many of the physical and biological aspects of our RSE programme are delivered through the science curriculum.
-Please find our RSE Policy linked below.
+Please find our RSE Policy linked at the bottom of the page.